Industrial-static/Industrial-Strength-Marketing/src/content/contact.md

   <!--StartFragment-->

   Please use the form on this page for any general inquiries about projects, our work, or just to say "hi."
-If you are looking for employment, please visit our [Careers page](https://industrialstrengthmarketing.com/about/careers/) to learn more about working with us, and a list of open positions.
+If you are looking for employment, please visit our <a href="https://industrialstrengthmarketing.com/about/careers/">Careers Page</a> to learn more about working with us, and a list of open positions.

   Prefer immediate human interaction?